FredyH/GWSockets/README.md

   WEBSOCKET:open( shouldClearQueue = true )
   ```

+  *NOTE:* By default, opening a connection will clear the queued messages.
+This is due to the fact there
+  is no way of knowing what's in the queue, and what has been received by the remote.
+If you would like to
+  disable this, you may use `open(false)`.

 * Once the socket has been opened you can send messages using the `write` function

   ```LUA